Definition of low-rise in English:

 - Cited for improvements at the block scale is a section of Bethesda, Maryland that had been characterized by underused shops, low-rise office buildings, and surface parking lots.

 - The shop sits between a cluster of low-rise shops, restaurants and cafés a few blocks from the Royal York subway station.

 - People waded across roads in chest-high water in front of their shops and low-rise apartments.

-- 2(Of trousers) cut so as to fit low on the hips rather than on the waist: low-rise jeansMore example sentences
+2(Of pants) cut so as to fit low on the hips rather than on the waist.

 - He looked me up and down, taking in my low-rise jeans and mid-drift baring black spaghetti strapped shirt.